petros-d/docs/docs/customize-image.md

 For more detail on deploying to Astronomer, read [Deploy to Deploy Code](deploy-code).

-## Build with a Different Python Version
+## Build with a different Python version

 The Astronomer Runtime Docker image has been tested and built only for Python 3.7.